- Army ROTC

 Counseling Psychology (Psy.D.)

 The Radford University PsyD Program in Counseling Psychology is closing and no longer accepting students.
-The Program has been granted “Accredited, Inactive” status by the American Psychological Association’s Commission on Accreditation.
+Becuase of this, the Program has requested, and been granted “Accredited, Inactive” status by the American Psychological Association’s Commission on Accreditation.

 Thank you for your interest in Radford University's Doctor of Psychology Program.
 As is noted above, the Program is closing and has admitted its final cohort of students.
 If you have any questions, please do not hesitate to contact the Program Director, Dr. James Werth, Jr., at the following address: